 Do you plan to clean hard floors, too?
 If so, you may need to purchase an additional hard-floor attachment for your carpet cleaner.
 Or, see our report on steam mops.

 Which convenience features are most important to you?
-You can get by without a clean rinse feature, an internal water heater, indicator lights and automatic shutoff when the recovery tank is full, but all of these features make your carpet cleaning experience easier.
-Put some thought into which you're willing to pay for, as these extras also may raise the cost substantially.
+You could get by without a clean rinse feature, an internal water heater, indicator lights and automatic shutoff when the recovery tank is full, but all of those features make your carpet cleaning experience easier.
+Put some thought into what you're willing to pay for, as these extras also may raise the cost substantially.

 How close are you to a service center?
 If you need warranty service on your carpet cleaner, some companies require that you take it to the nearest service center, then leave it for repairs.
 Some frustrated owners report having to repeat a round trip of up to 100 miles to collect their repaired appliance.